thorstenkramm/ansible-by-examples/README.md

   services such as Systemd are not working inside a container.
 Also you want your environment to be persistent until you reset it.

-LXD is the perfect solution for creating an Ansible development environment.
+Linux Containers are the perfect solution for creating an Ansible development environment.
 Its lightweight, fast, persistent and built-in to all Linux distributions.
-Inside a LXD container you have a fully featured operating system.
+Inside a container you have a fully featured operating system.
 By default, containers can communicate amongst each other.

+While the ability to run a container is a kernel feature, you need userland tools to manage them.
+Originally the userland tools where named `lxc` which has been replaced by `lxd`.
+The end of `lxd` has been announced and the current userland tools to manage linux containers are called `incus`.

-Where to install LXD?
+**Where to install the linux containers and incus?**
 If you are running Linux on your PC or laptop, you can install it directly there.
-If your workplace is based on Windows or Mac, run a virtual machine with Linux and install LXD inside.
+If your workplace is based on Windows or Mac, run a virtual machine with Linux and install incus inside.
 This kind of nested virtualization is supported.
 As an alternative you can use some old unused hardware or a cloud VM.

 Caution with the CPU architecture!
 If you are using modern Apple hardware with ARM architecture think twice before you